 MCP9808 High Accuracy I2C Temperature Sensor Breakout Board

 Unlike the DS18B20, this sensor does not come in through-hole package so we placed this small sensor on a breakout board PCB for easy use.
 The PCB includes mounting holes, and pull down resistors for the 3 address pins.
-We even wrote a lovely little tutorial and library that will work with any Arduino compatible.
+We even wrote a lovely little tutorial and library that will work with Arduino or CircuitPython.
 You'll be up and running in 15 minutes or less.

 Some quick specs:

 - Up to 8 on a single I2C bus with adjustable address pins